 Technological advances

 Given the speed at which technologies are being advanced, any CMS that you build will have to be able to keep up with new developments.
 In Roland’s case, he has had to constantly upgrade his solution, and incorporate new technologies, such as HTML, to be able to deliver the kind of powerful on-screen animations that audiences have come to expect.
-To provide a more modern interactive digital signage experience, Roland has also had to ensure that the CMS works seamlessly with the stadium app, and that the app’s audience interactions, including competition results can be shared on-screen.
+To provide a more modern interactive Digital Signage experience, Roland has also had to ensure that the CMS works seamlessly with the stadium app, and that the app’s audience interactions, including competition results can be shared on-screen.

 CMS management issues